Ergonomic Chair vs Executive Chair — Which Is Right for Your Office?

 OF2go Recommendation

-For most offices comparing these two options, Ergonomic Chair is the more flexible overall choice.
-Call 1-800-460-0858 if you want help matching the right size, finish, or companion products to your space.
+For most offices comparing these two options, Ergonomic Chair is the more versatile overall choice.
+Call 1-800-460-0858 if you want help matching the right chair, finish, or companion products to your space.

 Need Help Choosing the Right Fit?